galtproject/galtproject-docs/en/contracts/HarvestManagement.md

 ### Scenario # 1 Accounting for wine production.
 1. The user - the crop collector collects the grapes in Cinqua Terra.
 The user has his unique address 0x4FDE31E09266423d5f1B8bf16dC8DeF085C197E5, and a private key to which he can sign transactions.

 2. There is a token of the standard ERC721, which corresponds to the plot with the vineyard.
-This site is addressed to the geohash [spyfvqwnd] (https://explorer.galtproject.io/map/#spyfvqwnd).
+This site is addressed to the geohash [spyfvqwnd](https://explorer.galtproject.io/map/#spyfvqwnd).
 The plot size is 4.77 x 4.77 meters.
 Also, the site can have any random shape or size.

 3. The user - crop collector 0x4FDE31E09266423d5f1B8bf16dC8DeF085C197E5 collected 30 kg of grapes from the plot.
 The user puts the box on the Smart Scales.
 Enter the plot ID and its address, create a transaction for the packaging of grapes and sign the transaction with its private key.
 The scales also have their address 0x4FED1fC4144c223aE3C1553be203cDFcbD38C581 and the private key.
 The scales weigh the grapes, create and sign a transaction based on the weighing results.
 The scales print the label with the bar code 1E09266423d5f1B8b.